 Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 Your network perimeter disappeared.
 Employees work from coffee shops.
-Your data lives in 47 different SaaS tools.
+Your data lives in dozens of SaaS tools.

 Attackers don’t need to break in when they can log in with stolen passwords.